 In-Year Admission during the academic year 2017-18 – click here

 St Mary’s Parish Boundary Map – download pdf document here

-St Joseph’s RC Primary School Home/School Agreement
+St Joseph’s Catholic Primary School Home/School Agreement

 • Respect and share the Catholic ethos of the school.